grafana/grafonnet/docs/API/dashboard/index.md

 * **value** (`boolean`)
    - default value: `true`

 Whether timepicker is enabled or not.
+Has no effect on provisioned dashboard.
 #### fn timepicker.withHidden

 ```jsonnet